 One of the main drivers behind the acquisition of iNostix was Luk’s status as a well-known global thought leader in the people analytics space.
 Luk has proven that amplifying visibility as a consultant is more than a feel-good marketing technique.
 He has clearly demonstrated that a deliberate and systematic approach to thought leadership and expert visibility is a compelling business development strategy.
 During more than a decade, he consistently and openly shared all his experiences and learnings in an authentic and passionate way leading to an incredibly strong and loyal client and follower base.
 (Yves van Durme, Partner at Deloitte and iNostix acquisition lead)

-Clients don’t buy from consultants that they don’t know, don’t like, or don’t trust.
-So how do you get your target audience to know you, then like you, then trust you?
+Clients don’t buy from consultancies that they don’t know, don’t like, or don’t trust.
+So how can firms get their target audience to know and trust them?

-I hope I was able to demonstrate that investing in visibility and trust in a consistent and authentic (hard working) way can ultimately deliver incredible impact on the growth of your consulting business.
+I hope I was able to demonstrate that investing in visibility and trust in a consistent and authentic (hard-working) way through educational content can ultimately deliver an incredible impact on the growth of a consulting business.

 Interested in receiving all my learnings to become a better consultant?
 No spam, no BS.
 Pure teaching!
 Subscribe to my newsletter.